Ultra-Fast Language Generation via Discrete Diffusion Divergence Instruct: Related Works

 To distill dLLMs into few-step generators for fast language generation, a natural approach is to extend the well-developed distillation techniques already established for continuous diffusion models to the discrete domain.
 However, in MDMs, all tokens are eventually mapped to the masked state, meaning the prior distribution collapses to the fully masked sequence.
-As a result, generation under MDMs is inherently deterministic, in contrast to the stochastic reverse dynamics in continuous diffusion.
-Consequently, the stochasticity in MDMs arises from the choice of the masking schedule; once a schedule is fixed, the reverse path is deterministic.
+As a result, generation under MDMs is inherently stochastic, in contrast to the deterministic trajectories available in the continuous case.
+Consequently, the stochasticity in Masked Diffusion Models (MDMs) arises from the choice of the masking schedule; once a schedule is fixed, the reverse path is deterministic.
 This stands in sharp contrast to the inherently stochastic reverse dynamics of continuous diffusion.
 This determinism is problematic for distillation, as training a student model solely on these fixed trajectories risks mode collapse and a failure to capture the teacher's generalization capabilities.
 This fundamental difference makes the extensive body of work on continuous-state diffusion distillation not directly applicable.
 To make this distinction concrete, we first show how the following methods address these challenges in discrete diffusion distillation, followed by a comparison of these representative approaches.

-\textbf{SDTT \citep{deschenaux2025sdtt}.} SDTT progressively distills a multistep teacher diffusion into a fewer-step student model.
+\paragraph{SDTT \citep{deschenaux2025sdtt}.} SDTT progressively distills a multistep teacher diffusion into a fewer-step student model.
 Due to the absence of an ODE trajectory as in continuous cases, it matches the teacher-student distribution via KL divergence minimization.
 Similar to DUO~\citep{sahoo2025diffusion}, it needs to decrease the number of student steps for training stability gradually.
 Such a curriculum-based strategy can be inefficient and computationally costly.